 Compared to many snack foods, popcorn is low in calories.
 Air-popped popcorn provides only 30 calories per cup and 1.2 grams of dietary fiber.
 When oil-popped, it contains only 55 calories.
 Even drizzled lightly with butter, it's only 90 to 120 calories per cup.
 Popcorn is ideal for between meal snacking or anytime!

 Proper storage of popcorn kernels is important.
 Without moisture, popcorn can't pop..
 The best way to store popcorn is in airtight containers.
 Plastic or glass is your best bet to avoid moisture loss, especially when stored in a cool place like a cupboard.
 Avoid the refrigerator.
 Some say the cold storage makes the popcorn taste better, but many refrigerators contain little moisture and can dry out kernels.

 People have been popping corn since the Aztec Indians used it in ceremonies in the early 16th century!
 Prior to microwave packages, most people popped corn on top of the stove in a heavy pan.
-One (1) ounce of un-popped popcorn equals a quart popped.
+One ounce of unpopped popcorn equals a quart popped.